kdoore/1335GitBook/recursive-drawing.md

     ```

 ###Recursive Pattern with VertexPattern
-In the code below, we're calling our vertexPattern function inside the recursivePattern, so the color logic will need to be moved to inside our vertexPattern function
+In the code below, we're calling our vertexPattern function inside the recursivePattern, so the color logic will need to be moved to inside our vertexPattern function.
+Each time we call recursivePattern, we have reduced the size of the length parameter.

 ```java